NWChemEx/TAMM/dox/install.md

 ```

-Step 3: Building TAMM
+Building TAMM
 =====================

 ```
-git clone https://github.com/NWChemEx-Project/TAMM.git $TAMM_SRC
+git clone $REPO_URL/TAMM.git $TAMM_SRC
 cd $TAMM_SRC
 # Checkout the branch you want to build
 mkdir build && cd build
 ```

-## In addition to the build options chosen in Step 2, there are various build configurations depending on the BLAS library one wants to use.
+## In addition to the build options chosen, there are various build configurations depending on the BLAS library one wants to use.

 * **[Build using reference BLAS from NETLIB](install.md#build-using-reference-blas-from-netlib)**